 Award winning tissue viability nurse Deborah Gleeson has been instrumental in making changes to pressure care at Whiston Hospital, UK.
 Deborah has been working in the hospital for 18 years and her nursing achievements over that time represent her commitment and passion to improve patient care.
 Most recently, Deborah was awarded "Pressure Care Nurse of the Year" at this year's British Journal of Nursing.

-We wanted to find out more about the great work Deborah does so she took time out of her busy schedule to share her experiences.
+We wanted to find out more about the great work Deborah does so she took time out of her busy schedule to share her experiences in this interview.

 (Photo credit: British Journal of Nursing, Deborah Gleeson pictured center)